twallema/pyIEEM/data/README.md

 + `41598_2021_3499_MOESM1_ESM.pdf`: Figure S2 contains the weekly number of COVID-19 hospital admission in the 20 regions of Sweden.
 Supplementary materials of: "Predicting regional COVID-19 hospital admissions in Sweden using mobility data."

++ `COVID19BE_HOSP.csv`:  Hospitalisations for COVID-19 in Belgium by date and provinces.
+Retrieved from: https://epistat.sciensano.be/covid/

 #### shape

 ##### SWE